 f.
-Budget for the project and further elaboration on anding source and selection as needed to supplement (b) above.
+Budget for the project and further elaboration on conding source and selection as needed to supplement (b) above.

-Funding for this construction phase is available and unencumbered in the correct accounts within contract W911QY-18-C-0101 P00006 and W911QY-20-C-0053.
+Funding for this construction phase is available and unencumbered in the correct accounts within contract W911QY-18-C-0101 P00006(and W911QY-20-C-0053.

-- g.
-Alternatives that were considered to need the need being addressed by this project.
+g.
+Alternatives that were considered to need being addressed by this project.

 Many alternatives within and around the existing ASSC footprint were studied but found to be inadequate or cost prohibitive.
-Are table space to accommodate the activities required to be accomplished in the Secure Laboratory are presently not available within the ASCC or cleanrooms at the UMaine ratious. - h.
-Timeline for start, occupancy and completion j.
-Additional information that may be useful to consideration of the item.
-None
+Are table space to accommodate the activities required to be accomplished in the Secure Laboratory are presently not available within the ASCC or cleanrooms at the UMaine particular.

+h.
+Timeline for start, scorpancy and completion

-Design is currently in process with construction anticipated to start in the fall of 2022, with completion for occupancy in summer of 2023. - i.
-Timeline for any further consideration or action anticipated to be needed by the Board or its committees regarding this project if full authority is not being requested from the
+Design is currently in process with construction anticipated to start in the fall of 2022, with completion for occupancy in summer of 2023.

+i.
+Timeline for any further consideration or action anticipated to be needed by the Board or its committees regarding this project if full authority is not being requested from the outer.